smartdevcode/awesome-django/README.md

 - [django-import-export](https://github.com/django-import-export/django-import-export) - Django application and library for importing and exporting data with admin integration
 - [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot) - Configure a honeypot to see who's trying to hack your site
 - [django-loginas](https://github.com/skorokithakis/django-loginas) - "Log in as user" for the Django admin
-- [impostor](https://github.com/avallbona/Impostor) - Impostor is a Django application which allows staff members to login as a different user by using their own username and password.

 ### APIs
 - [django-rest-framework](https://github.com/encode/django-rest-framework) - Web APIs for Django